The Global Carbon Budget as a cointegrated system: Introduction

 The outline of the paper is as follows.
 In Section~\ref{S:GCBCoint}, we explain the physical relations in the GCB data set and how they motivate a cointegration approach.
 We specify the restricted, physically motivated model.
 In Section~\ref{S:test}, we specify the unrestricted model by way of standard cointegration and specification tests.
 We then conduct a likelihood ratio test of the restricted against the unrestricted model, and we find that the data support the restricted, physically motivated model.
 We report the estimation results for the restricted model and discuss their physical meaning in the context of the system nature of the model.
 We also present residual diagnostics.
 In Section~\ref{S:prog}, we apply the model to explore future projections of the paths of the system using scenarios from the Shared Socioeconomic Pathways (SSP) initiative \citep{Riahi2017}.
 Section~\ref{S:conc} concludes.
+An appendix reports additional empirical results and conditional predictive evidence for the model, including validation and forecasting exercises.